-8. Batch processing
+8. Batch Processing

-The batch screen gives you full control over all images imported into your project, so you can set up and export large batches of images as a single process.
-The tools in Imerge allow you to handle this in two ways: automatically through the content variations tab, or manually through the custom exports list.
+The Batch Tab gives you full control over all images imported into your project, so you can set up and export large batches of images as a single process.
+The tools in Imerge Pro allow you to handle this in two ways: automatically through the content variations tab, or manually through the custom exports list.